Bachelor In Paradise 2018 Premiere Recap: Week 1 Drama

 Advertisement

 Some of the contestants get intro packages, little video summaries of their pre-BiP lives.
-See them below summarised as I see fit.
+See them below summarized as I see fit.

 Kendall: Arie broke my heart, but these days I am busy walking on the beach wrapped in a denim jacket.
 Did I mention I like taxidermy?